MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ## Save as a project

-If you're working on a new project or you've opened an existing Power BI Desktop file (.pbix), you can save your work as a Power BI *project* file (.pbip):
+If you're working on a new project or you've opened an existing Power BI Desktop file (pbix), you can save your work as a Power BI *project* file (pbip):

 :::image type="content" source="media/projects-overview/pbip-saveastype.png" alt-text="Screen grab showing save file as Power BI Project":::